Xiaoqiong-Liu/UAV-C/README.md

 # Benchmarking the Robustness of UAV Tracking Against Common Corruptions

 ## Introduction
-Unmanned Aerial Vehicle (UAV) tracking has become an essential technology in various applications ranging from surveillance to delivery services.
-However, UAVs often operate in dynamic and challenging environments that can degrade the performance of tracking algorithms.
-This repository presents a comprehensive benchmark for evaluating the robustness of UAV tracking algorithms against common visual corruptions.
+This repository presents a benchmark study focused on the robustness of UAV tracking methods against various common corruptions.
+Tracking robustness is crucial for practical UAV applications, where visual conditions can significantly vary due to environmental factors.

 ![Corruption Types](CorruptionVisual.jpg)